andrewmalone/andrewmalone.com/_posts/2014-11-23-easy-to-be-good.md

 ---
 layout: post
 audio:
-  file: easy to be good
+  file: Easy To Be Good
 ---
 This is the third collaborative song with Kate, and it is my favorite so far.
-Previous songs are [here][song1] and [here][song2], and I'll link to Kate's blog post about this one as soon as she posts it.
+Previous songs are [here][song1] and [here][song2].
+Here is [Kate's post about making this song](http://kateleary.net/new-song-easy-to-be-good/).

 {% include audio.html %}